Director Kari Skogland Advice on Film Industry Careers

 She offers an example of when Wesley's character arrives at the moment with the death of his daughter.
 "His world is shattered, and he is forced to reckon with what his life looks like.
 He decides to take action.
 It's misguided action; there's no question about that."

-The misguided action is a two-edged sword where we feel is his pain though we don't agree with him.
-At the same time, we think the same for Linda's character.
+The misguided action is a two-edged sword where we feel is his pain though we disagree with him.
+At the same time, we think the same about Linda's character.
 Skogland adds, "She is numb to what she is really doing as we all can be in life because it is more convenient that way.
 We discover how she has become this person, and Wesley's character has to change her mind."

 Oliver Platt plays Liberty’s (Fiorentino) husband, a gun manufacturer.
 Skogland didn’t want him to be an arch-villain, but more like an everyman.
 “You liked him.
 You felt for him even though you realize this man is not thinking about what he is doing on a global scale.
 He is not taking responsibility for his community.”

-Oliver’s character sees himself is selling widgets, and he is successful at it, which hits the heartstring of the overall story.
+Oliver’s character sees himself as selling widgets, and he is successful at it, which hits the heartstring of the overall story.

 Even though Liberty is at odds with only men, Skogland didn’t plan it that way.
 “It just happened.
 Now that you brought it up.
 There is a sense of her name, Liberty, the nature of her.
 She is definitely a metaphor for the Statue of Liberty -- what we have come to understand as being liberty and freedom.“

-Skogland analogous the woman who started Mothers Against Drunk Driving (MADD) to Liberty’s situation.
+Skogland analogously refers to the woman who started Mothers Against Drunk Driving (MADD) to Liberty’s situation.
 “One woman stood up and said people are getting killed.
 Cut to twenty years later, and we now have a complete social and ethical position on drinking and driving.”

 She believes the same thing will happen in the movement about guns.
 “I think women are going to have a strong voice with that kind of sentiment because, traditionally, little boys play with guns.
 For whatever reason, there is an aggressive factor in boys and girls are nurturers.”